 Samsung initiated a recall of its Galaxy Note 7s and confirmed the overheating and burning of the phones was due to faults with the batteries.7

-The 2016 recall reportedly cost $5.3bn (£4.3bn), but the South Korean firm made a strong comeback with its Galaxy Note 8 the following year.7
+The 2016 recall reportedly cost $5.3bn (£4.3bn).
+But the South Korean firm made a strong comeback with its Galaxy Note 8 the following year.7

 For consumers, unknowingly using an unsafe product can have devastating consequences.